 *Note* This is how OUR division will handle these rules.
 We are not in charge of other divisions and will only worry about our division.
-If you notice something wrong outside of the Battlefront division inform the Battlefront CO/XO so that they can take the appropriate steps.
+If you notice something wrong outside of the Overwatch division inform the Overwatch CO/XO so that they can take the appropriate steps.

-- Do NOT troll the players on our server or any other in any way, shape or form.
+- Do NOT troll the players or any other in any way, shape or form.

 - Do NOT feed a flame troll.

 - Do NOT be disrespectful in game chat.
 You can speak up for yourself, just keep it classy.
 Engage flamers with witty and clever responses.